Welding-properties

 About fatigue...

-Another field of scientific inquiry to which considerable investigation efforts were devoted is that of fatigue strength of welded joints.
 That is because there was a justified suspicion that fatigue, that is the progressive development of a crack, stood at the origin of certain failures.

-The results of the main investigations were translated into Codes that change the permissible stress in the members as a function of their geometry.
+The results of the main Welding-properties investigations were translated into Codes that change the permissible stress in the members as a function of their geometry.
 By this procedure one can simplify the design process.

 An Article on Fatigue Failures was included in our Practical Welding Letter No. 04 of December 2003.
 To see the article click on PWL#004.